The running total in SQL can be calculated in several ways. This article will cover two methods: the Joins and the Window functions.

 Our goal is to calculate the running total that resets whenever the TransactionDate changes.
 We’ll total the TransactionAmount.
 For each subsequent invoice within the transaction date, the RunningTotal should equal the prior InvoiceID’s running total plus the current TransactionAmount.

 You will see this in action in the following example.
 The RunningTotal for Invoice 3, is the prior RunningTotal of 3110.75 plus the Invoice 3’s Transaction Amount of 103.50

 Calculate A Running Total in SQL using an INNER JOIN

-We’ll first calculate the running total using INNER JOINS.
-This method reveals more of the mechanics of calculating a running total than using PARTITION.
+We first calculate the running total using the INNER JOINS.
+This method reveals more of the mechanics of calculating a running total than using the PARTITION.
 As such, it gives you another opportunity to understand INNER JOINS and apply those concepts to another use case.

 - Get rows for the running total

 - Setup details for the running total using inner joins

 - Calculate the running total by summarizing data.

 Let’s get started!

 Step 1 – Get Rows for Running Total